Chocolate Peanut Butter Chia Pudding

 This post may contain affiliate links.
 Please read our disclosure policy.

-This recipe is vegan, grain-free, dairy-free and has no refined sugar but tastes like a decadent treat!
-It’s a healthy way to satisfy your sweet tooth.
-This recipe makes a generous two servings, each coming in at under 250 calories with 13 g of fiber, 12 grams of protein, and 22% of the recommended daily iron intake.
+This chocolate peanut butter chia pudding recipe makes a generous two servings, each with under 250 calories with 13 g of fiber, 12 grams of protein, and 22% of the recommended daily iron intake.

 Overhead view of four jars of Creamy Chocolate Peanut Butter Chia Pudding with whipped cream and chocolate leaves

-Chocolate Peanut Butter Chia Pudding: Ingredients & substitutions
+Chocolate Peanut Butter Chia Pudding: Ingredients & Substitutions

 This recipe is fairly versatile, but as always, I recommend making it exactly as written for the best results!
 However also, as always, I will give you a few possible substitutions {for those of you who love tinkering with recipes!
 I get you}!

-ingredients in this chocolate peanut butter chia pudding recipe
+overhead photo of the labeled ingredients in this chocolate peanut butter chia pudding recipe

 • Almond Milk.
 Any non dairy, or regular dairy milk can be used in this recipe.